 One trait that men have carried from their evolution from a hunter-gatherer to a warrior to a farmer and to white collared jobs now is protecting their families or people they love from any danger.
 After divorce, it is unnatural for him to come home to no one and nothing to protect or look after.
-Men are naturally predisposed to not be able to deal with break-up, unlike women.
+Men are naturally predisposed to not be able to deal with a break-up, unlike women.
 That’s why divorce is harder on men.
+They don’t know how to survive the loneliness after divorce.

 There are a number of reasons why men cannot deal with their loneliness after divorce.
 They are truly afraid to be alone and hate the empty nest.
 A break-up is always harder for men and they are unable to cope with the situation for the following reasons.